How We Buy

 Formal sealed written Bids and Request for Qualifications and Proposals are issued by the Purchasing Office and are required unless specifically exempted.* Public bid openings are held.
 Request for Qualifications and Proposals do not have public openings.
 Bid and proposal requests will be advertised in a local publication (City Pulse), through the MITN web site (www.mitn.info) or another publication if directed by the requesting department.

-*Consult a Senior Buyer for exemptions on bids.
+*Consult a Purchasing employee for exemptions on bids.

 Types of Contracts

 The Purchase Order is the standard contract form used by the City of Lansing for routine purchases.
 Formal contracts may be used for specific purchases, however a purchase order will also be issued.
 The Purchasing Office issues all Purchase Orders.